John Chapman's Guide to Getting Published

 Frontispiece A full page illustration on the verso (other side) of the half title and facing the title page.
 Optional Not usually used

 Title page The title, subtitle, author and publisher of the book.
 May also include the year of publication and location of the author.
 This is always a right-hand page of a two page spread.
-This page is MIDDLE aligned Yes Yes
+This page is MIDDLE aligned vertically.
+Yes Yes

 Copyright page On the verso of the title page and containing copyright notice, edition information, publication information, cataloging data, legal notices, and the book’s ISBN number.
 This page is usually BOTTOM aligned.
 Yes Yes